edwardsmarkf/fastfeathers/README.md

 ### List Of Examples:

-**feathers-initial-setup.bsh** - Installs and Initializes the feathers enviroment.
+**init-feathers-setup.bsh** - Installs and Initializes the feathers enviroment.
 Required for every feathers example.

 1) **chat-default.bsh** - this will quickly install the [feathers tutorial chat example](https://docs.feathersjs.com/guides/chat/readme.html).